 There is only one criterion for this way: the direct, spontaneous testimony which the Spirit himself brings from God and from Christ.
 It is the witness of faith, speaking to us from apostolic and prophetic experience.
 The original witness of the church must lead us all, placed as we are today in very different camps, into the unity and purity of the clear light.
 The period of original revelation must be the point of departure for any dialogue between the many churches, sects, and movements of our own day.
 The awakening and uniting of all who truly desire to follow Christ, so much needed today, will be given at the source, and nowhere else.

-Excerpted from Arnold’s book The Early Christians: In Their Own Words (Plough Publishing, 1997).
+Adapted from Eberhard Arnold’s book The Early Christians: In Their Own Words (Walden, NY: Plough, 2015).

 Article edited for length and clarity.
 View original document here: Die Ersten Christen (The First Christians).